-3.5 Access to Unauthorised Products
+3.5 Access to Pharmaceutical and Medical Devices without Marketing Authorisations

 The FDA maintains regulations permitting expanded access to investigational products.
 Such expanded access INDs and IDEs may relate to an individual patient (often called a "compassionate use"), or may allow broad use by patients not eligible for controlled clinical trials, depending upon the known risk-benefit and availability of alternative treatments.
 Sponsors of such INDs may not charge patients for the investigational drug without specific authorisation from the FDA permitting cost recovery.